About the Five Solae

 Whether it is or not, I'll leave up to the reader to decide.

-Unfortunately, it is very easy for us to get destracted and worship something else, either by focusing our time on it (to the exclusion of proper worship), or by seeking glory or fame for ourselves.
+Unfortunately, it is very easy for us to get distracted and worship something else, either by focusing our time on it (to the exclusion of proper worship), or by seeking glory or fame for ourselves.

 In particular, this Solae is intended to challenge the practice of venerating Saints, which is common among certain branches of Christianity.
 As this can look like the worship given to God, it can cause confusion or perhaps even encourage open idolatry.